Skin complications can occur when blood sugar levels are too high. They are often the first visible sign of diabetes.

 - using mild shampoos, conditioners, and body washes

-- keeping skin as clean and dry as possible
+- keeping the skin as clean and dry as possible

 - using moisturizers to hydrate the skin